Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 Bottom: Too much moisture plus sensitive skin can equal diaper rash for many babies.
 Care tip: Change diapers frequently and apply them loosely.
 Rinse your baby’s bottom with water during each change and blot dry with a soft towel.

-Circumcision Care: The tip of the penis will be swollen, and a yellow scab will appear.
+Circumcision Care: If you decided to get your son circumsized, expect the tip of his penis to be swollen; a yellow scab will also appear.
 Care tip: If your baby’s penis is bandaged, replace the bandage every time you change his diaper.
 Use petroleum jelly to protect the site and prevent the bandage from sticking.

 Legs: Newborns’ legs are bowed out and the feet are turned in, which is no surprise, given their previous cramped living quarters.
 Care tip: Don’t worry about it—your baby’s legs and feet will straighten in anywhere from six to 18 months.